mokdevel/DarcMods/DarcMissions/README.md

 ```

 ## Loot lists - dc_lootList.json
 The mod is capable of creating automatic loot lists to be used with missions.
-You can also define your own sets by following the rules.
+You can also define your own sets by following the same notation as in the example.
+Do not reuse the same names as is already available as a lootListName.

+This supports additional mods that you can define in the modList parameter.
+The typical notation is ```"$ModName:PreFabs"```.
+A properly created mod follows the same structure and keeps prefabs in the right places.

 Example: [dc_lootList.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_LootList.json)
 ```
-int version : See General parameters string author : See General parameters array<string> modList : The mods to search for loot array<SCR_DC_LootList> lootLists : The defined lootlists
+int version : See General parameters string author : See General parameters array<string> modList : The mods to search for loot. array<SCR_DC_LootList> lootLists : The defined lootlists
 ```
 Currently available lootListNames are below.
 For a complete list, please check [SCR_DC_LootListJsonApi.c](https://github.com/mokdevel/DarcMods/blob/main/DarcCore/scripts/Game/Helpers/SCR_DC_LootListJsonApi.c)